Azure Provider

 crabbox warmup --provider azure

-crabbox azure login detects the active subscription, validates credentials, and stores subscription ID, tenant ID, and location in user config.
-After this, DefaultAzureCredential picks up the az login session automatically.
+crabbox azure login detects the active subscription, validates credentials, and stores the subscription ID, tenant ID, and location (default eastus) in user config.
+After that, DefaultAzureCredential picks up the az login session automatically.

 export AZURE_TENANT_ID=...